-- 19. The Constitutional Convention of 1787 in Philadelphia may never have taken place at all if not for a single event that occurred soon after the 1786 meeting of state delegates in Annapolis, Maryland.
-This event was
+- 19. It is possible that the Constitutional Convention of 1787 in Philadelphia would never have taken place at all if not for a single event that occurred soon after the 1786 meeting of state delegates in Annapolis, Maryland.
+This event was:

 - a.
-Shays's Rebellion.
+Shays's Rebellion

-- b. the Boston Massacre.
+- b. the Boston Massacre

-- c. the Boston Tea Party.
+- c. the Boston Tea Party

-- d. the hanging in effigy of the tax man.
+- d. the hanging in effigy of the tax man

+- e. the assassination of Elbridge Gerry, governor of Massachusetts